jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

                 weight: 50
 ```

-- Discussion Notes:

-The Default PodSpec will Create a MongoDB Replicaset with following Defaults:

-- StatefulSet with 3 Replicas
-- CPU and Memory Limits of 2 CPU and 2GB of RAM
-- Multiple Mount Point Volumes (data:10Gi,journal:1Gi,log:500M), each with own PVC

 ### Requirement: DR Option

 Leverage MongoDB Operator and Obects to Configure OpsManager Backup via S3
 Leverage Kasten and Obects to Configure OpsManager & MongoDB Backup Policy based on Label to Objects S3
 Leverage Calm to Deploy Karbon and MongoDB Cluster to Secondary AHV Cluster [OPT]
 Leverage Calm to Deploy Karbon and MongoDB Cluster to Secondary Prism Central / AHV Cluster [OPT]

-- Best Practices:

-  - Replicated block storage across multiple nodes and data centers to increase availability
-  - Secondary data backup storage (for example, NFS or S3)
-  - Cross-cluster disaster recovery volumes
-  - Recurring volume snapshots
-  - Recurring backups to secondary storage
-  - Non-disruptive upgrades

 - Demo:
   - [Manual] Show Configuration of Objects S3 Backup via Operator and/or Opsmanager UI